b-it-bots/mas_perception/mas_perception_libs/README.md

 # `mas_perception_libs`

-Library containing shared perception functionalities.
+Library containing shared perception functionality.
+Python interface are developed for several functions and definitions in the C++ library using [Boost](https://www.boost.org/doc/libs/1_68_0/libs/python/doc/html/index.html).
+This is to avoid defining commonly used logic in different locations and also to expose C++ exclusive libraries (i.e. PCL) for use in Python.
+This means if a functionality is needed in both Python and C++, it should first be developed in C++ and then ported to Python.

 ## [C++ Library](docs/cpp_library.md)

-Contains shared perception defintions in C++.
+Contains shared perception definitions in C++.

 ## [Python Package](docs/python_package.md)